pingidentity/pingdirectory-go-client/configurationapi/docs/GroupImplementationListResponseResourcesInner.md

 ### NewGroupImplementationListResponseResourcesInner

-`func NewGroupImplementationListResponseResourcesInner(schemas []EnumstaticGroupImplementationSchemaUrn, id string, enabled bool, ) *GroupImplementationListResponseResourcesInner`
+`func NewGroupImplementationListResponseResourcesInner(schemas []EnuminvertedStaticGroupImplementationSchemaUrn, id string, enabled bool, ) *GroupImplementationListResponseResourcesInner`

 NewGroupImplementationListResponseResourcesInner instantiates a new GroupImplementationListResponseResourcesInner object This constructor will assign default values to properties that have it defined,